raspy135/Qun-synthesizer/README.md

 The QUN synth was initially designed as a sound module without any user interface, because of this, all tone-related parameters can be controlled by MIDI CC signal.

 A set of MIDI CC signal can be used as preset save data.
 Press "Rec" button to dump MIDI CC messages.
-If the synth enters an undesirable state, you can use LyraT's "Mode" button (next to Rec button) to toggle MIDI receiving status.
+If the synth enters an undesirable state, you can use the ESP32-LyraT's "Mode" button (next to Rec button) to toggle MIDI receiving status.
 This can be used as a "Panic" button.

 Here are some special commands available through MIDI:
 * Program change will load a preset.
 Through UI, 32 presets can be accessed through UI, but actually it has 128 slots.